Innovates-App/mail-sample/README.md

 ## Prerequisite

+1. You need to create a Job Scheduling Service instance called **jobscheduler** on SAP BTP Subaccount or, if you have an existing instance, you need to properly edit mta.yaml file

-After cloning this repo, create **.env** file on root folder and enter this variable
+2. After cloning this repo, create **.env** file on root folder and enter this variable

 `EMAIL_USER`=_write mail sender_
 `EMAIL_PASSWORD`=_write password for mail sender_